- England & Wales

 - By law, the debt must be at least £750.
 There is no cost or filing or registration necessary.

 - But if your debtor is to believe you will bankrupt him, you have to make him see that it will be worth your while.
-That means covering the fee on the bankruptcy petition, of £190, a further £600 for the petition deposit, and maybe more for the risk of litigation.
-So we suggest that the minimum amount that you should pursue is £2,000.
+The bankruptcy petition minimum amount is £5,000 for an individual.
+Therefore, if you use statutory demand on debts less £5,000 on a debtor who knows the rules knows that if they fail to pay a statutory demand it does not matter as you cannot follow through with a bankruptcy petition.
+So we suggest that the minimum amount that you should pursue is £5,000.

 - You will not be paid if your debtor truly does not have the money.
 However, it is amazing how money is found when a creditor really presses hard.